Ōtomo Sōrin: Conflict with Mori

 In 1557, Ōuchi Yoshinaga (Sorin's younger brother) was forced to commit suicide by Mōri Motonari, and in 1558 Mori captured Moji castle from the Ouchi.

 In September 1559, Ōtomo Sōrin then turned against the Mōri clan.
 He recaptured Moji castle.
-The Mōri, led by Kobayakawa Takakage and Ura Munekatsu, quickly took the castle again.
+However, the Mōri forces led by Kobayakawa Takakage and Ura Munekatsu quickly took the castle again.

 In 1561, Ōtomo Sōrin, in alliance with the Portuguese, laid siege to Moji. Ōtomo led an all-out assault on the castle but failed, and the castle finally remained in Mōri possession.

-The head of the Mōri at that time, Mōri Takamoto, was assisted by the Shōgun Ashikaga Yoshiteru, which led to a peace treaty between the clans.
+The head of the Mōri at that time, Mōri Takamoto, was assisted by the Shōgun Ashikaga Yoshiteru which led to a peace treaty between the clans.
 To secure peace, Sōrin proposed that his daughter marry Takamoto's son, Mōri Terumoto.
 It is not clear, however, if this offer was ever followed through.

 In 1564, Sōrin was forced to quell a rebellion of the Akizuki clan of Chikuzen province, and then moved against the Ryūzōji clan of Hizen Province, which prompted the interference of the Mōri.

 In 1569, Tachibana Dosetsu, a notable vassal of the Ōtomo, was attacked by the Mori.
 He was defeated and lost his castle.
 After Sōrin heard of this, he threatened the Mōri foothold in Buzen Province and attacked them at Tatarahama, forcing the Mōri to retreat and allowing him to retake Tachibana castle.

 By this time, Sōrin controlled Bungo, most of Buzen, Chikuzen, and Chikugo, and had influence over Hugo, Hizen and Iyo, soon became known as the "Seven-Province Host of the Ōtomo".